Toshifumi Ohkusa

-Toshifumi Ohkusa is a Japanese academic and an author.
+Toshifumi Ohkusa is a Japanese academic and author.
 He is a special professor at Juntendo University Graduate School of Medicine.
 Ohkusa is known for his works on microbial and pathogenic processes underlying gastrointestinal diseases.
-His works have been published in academic journals such as Gut, Gastroenterology and World Journal of Gastroenterology.

 Education

-Ohkusa completed his M.D. degree from Tokyo Medical and Dental University in 1978.
-In 1986, he completed his Ph.D. from the same institution.
+Ohkusa completed his MD degree from Tokyo Medical and Dental University in 1978.
+In 1986, he completed his PhD from the same institution.

 Career

 Ohkusa began his academic career in 1986 as a research associate and instructor at the Tokyo Medical and Dental University, serving until 2001.
 Following this, he joined Juntendo University, where he was appointed assistant professor from 2001 to 2004.
 From 2005 to 2008, he worked as an associate professor there.
 Subsequently, he joined Jikei University Kashiwa Hospital, where he was a professor until 2017.
 Since 2017, he has been a special professor at Juntendo University Graduate School of Medicine.

-Research

-Ohkusa's research has focused on investigating the microbial and pathogenic mechanisms of gastrointestinal diseases, particularly ulcerative colitis and Helicobacter pylori-related disorders, through his articles published in peer-reviewed journals.

-Development of a DSS-induced ulcerative colitis model

-In 1990, Ohkusa established a DSS-induced colitis model in mice, showing that acute and chronic colitis could be reliably reproduced, with associated mucosal damage, dysplasia, and altered intestinal microflora.
-His 1992 study in hamsters demonstrated that long-term DSS exposure led to dysplasia and adenocarcinoma, resembling human ulcerative colitis–associated cancer, while metronidazole prevented such changes.
-Combining DSS-induced colitis with azoxymethane pretreatment, his 1996 research showed that it resulted in multiple colorectal tumors, confirming that repeated mucosal injury and regeneration promoted tumorigenesis.
-His further research linked elevated fecal cholic acid levels with DSS-induced colitis and neoplasia, suggesting that bile acid metabolism contributes to colorectal tumor development.
-A 2002 study using repeated DSS cycles documented a progression from dysplasia to carcinoma, supporting a dysplasia–carcinoma sequence similar to that in ulcerative colitis patients.
-In 2003, he reported that Bifidobacterium longum administration reduced colitis severity in DSS-treated mice and helped maintain protective gut microflora, suggesting a therapeutic role for probiotics.